GirigiriG/Mastering-Golang-Concurrency/README.md

 # Mastering-Golang-Concurrency

-Mastering concurrency in Golang and it's associated patterns (SCP)
+Mastering concurrency in Golang and it's associated patterns (CSP)